 In case it’s been a while since you last reached for that bag of gummies or tincture bottle in your cabinet, and you’re wondering, When does CBD expire?, you should understand the signs of expiration and what is in the oil.

 What’s in the CBD Oil?

-Naturally, CBD oil contains the non-psychoactive cannabinoid called cannabidiol (CBD)… But it also contain a few more ingredients that act as carriers, flavoring and more.
+Naturally, CBD oil contains the non-psychoactive cannabinoid called cannabidiol (CBD)… But it also contains a few more ingredients that act as carriers, flavoring, and more.

 Most often, CBD products include a carrier oil like MCT Oil, grapeseed oil or a similar vehicle like cocoa butter.
 When created and stored correctly, these products have a shelf life that can be several years.

 Unfortunately, some other ingredients in your CBD product may be less shelf-stable and more perishable than others.
 So always check out the bottle for an expiration date just to be sure.
 This is especially important in the case of CBD edibles.

 Store your CBD products in a cool, dark place and in it’s original container to ensure that the shelf-life is as long as possible.

 The good news is that it doesn’t expire in the same sense as your milk sitting in the fridge.
 Cannabidiol oil may go bad in that it loses potency and stability over time if improperly stored.